 Urban refers to a city or town.

-So urban photography is a photography that taken in city or town setting or background.
+So urban photography is photography that is taken in a city or town setting or background.

 What is The Misunderstand?